By: Justin Meiners

 07/20/2022

-In this article I want to provide a brief overview of the Quake entity system and its design (for Quake generally, not just Quake 1).
-Of particular interest to me is it’s similarity to the UNIX philosophy.
-Both designs can be summarized as having one primary substance (a unifying concept) and a language (the shell) for combining simple behaviors in emergent ways.
+In this article I want to provide a brief overview of the Quake entity system and its design principles.
+Of particular interest to me is it’s similarity to the design philosophy behind UNIX.
+Both designs can be summarized as having one primary substance (files in UNIX) and a language for combining simple behaviors in emergent ways (the shell) .

 Brushes are useful for a few reasons: